Dua Lipa Lifts Her Shirt To Expose Her Black Lacy Panties In New Instagram Selfie

 British singer Dua Lipa recently took to her Instagram account and treated her fans to a new, jaw-dropping picture which instantly sent temperatures through the roof.

 Dua opted for an almost makeup-free look and accessorized with hoop earrings and a gold chain to keep it stylish.
-She back-brushed her raven-colored tresses and left her lips slightly parted to strike a very seductive pose.
+She brushed back her raven-colored tresses and left her lips slightly parted to strike a very seductive pose.

 “Damn, you are the epitome of perfection!
 Love you to bits Dua,” one of her fans commented on the picture.